-In 1987, US president Ronald Reagan visited Italy for a multilateral economic summit.
-On his way home, he stopped for a brief visit to West Berlin, the second of his presidency.
-Reagan was scheduled to address West German dignitaries and citizens at a ceremony to commemorate the 750th anniversary of Berlin.
-The location of this ceremony was the Brandenburg Gate, a huge archway that had served as one of Berlin’s main entrance points since the late 1700s.
-But since the construction of the Berlin Wall, the Brandenburg Gate had been closed.
-A lectern and red carpet was positioned outside the gate, while US Secret Service agents erected large panes of bulletproof glass, to protect Reagan from snipers in East Berlin.
-At 2pm on June 12th, Reagan welcomed the 45,000 people present – as well as “those listening throughout Eastern Europe, [to whom] I extend my warmest greetings and the good will of the American people.”
-Reagan then turned his attentions to the Soviet Union, highlighting its commitment to huge nuclear arsenals despite being unable to feed its people.
-Reagan also focused on Soviet leader Gorbachev’s recent proclamations of reform – glasnost and perestroika – pondering whether these were genuine or just a token effort to appease Western critics.
-Reagan then issued a challenge that became one of the best-known quote of the entire Cold War, Reagan directly challenged Gorbachev:
+In June 1987, United States president Ronald Reagan visited Italy for a multilateral economic summit.
+On his way home, Reagan stopped briefly in West Germany to speak at a ceremony commemorating the 750th anniversary of Berlin.
+This ceremony was held near the Brandenburg Gate, one of Berlin’s main entrance points since the late 1700s.
+Since the construction of the Berlin Wall, however, the Brandenburg Gate had been closed.
+A lectern and red carpet were positioned outside the gate, as Secret Service agents erected panes of bulletproof glass to protect Reagan from snipers in East Berlin.
+Reagan welcomed the 45,000 people present – as well as “those listening throughout Eastern Europe, [to whom] I extend my warmest greetings and the goodwill of the American people”.
+He then turned his attention to the Soviet Union, highlighting Moscow’s commitment to huge nuclear arsenals as it struggled to feed its people.
+Reagan also focused on Soviet leader Mikhail Gorbachev’s recent reforms, dubbed glasnost and perestroika, questioning whether they were genuine moves toward change or a token effort to appease critics.
+Then, in perhaps the best-known quote of the entire Cold War, Reagan directly challenged Gorbachev:

 By early 1989, the tide of anti-communist sentiment sweeping through Europe had reached East Germany.
-Local government elections held in May 1989 were a significant source of public unrest.
-The ruling coalition of communist and socialist parties won 98.5 percent of the vote and almost all of the seats – a sign to many that the election was rigged.
-This, along with East Germany’s parlous economic condition, triggered another exodus of people.
-Some applied for legitimate exit visas, while others arranged to flee the country illegally.
-In August, when the government of Hungary opened its borders with Austria, East German refugees were gifted an easier conduit to the West.
-Thousands of East Germans went on ‘holidays’ to Hungary, never to return.
-When the communist government moved to halt this drain of people, it triggered protests held every Monday evening in several cities.
+The results of local government elections in May 1989 ignited significant public unrest: the ruling coalition of communist and socialist parties won 98.5 percent of the vote and almost all of the seats, a clear sign the election had been rigged.
+This political corruption, along with the country’s parlous economic condition and oppressive social conditions, triggered another exodus from East Germany.
+Some East Germans applied for legitimate exit visas, while others arranged to flee the country illegally.
+In August, when the Hungarian government opened its borders with Austria, East Germans took advantage of this new Fluchtweg (‘escape route’) to the West.
+Thousands of East Germans went on holidays to Hungary, never to return.
+When East Berlin moved to block the flow of refugees, it triggered protests every Monday evening in several cities.
 As the weeks passed, these protests grew in size and intensity.
 On one day in November 1989, around 500,000 people gathered in East Berlin where they were addressed by local celebrities, actors and intellectuals.
 Among the slogans chanted by the crowd included “Wir vollen raus!” (‘We want out’), “Wir sind ein Volk!” (‘We are one people’) and “Vierzig Jahre sind genug!” (’40 years is enough’).

-Facing a popular revolution, the East German government buckled.
-On October 18th, Erich Honecker, who had led the Soviet bloc state for more than 18 years, resigned under pressure from his ministers.
-On November 9th, the government responded to public pressure and announced plans to open up designated checkpoints in Berlin; any East German wishing to pass through the Berlin Wall could do so.
-The government’s order was to come into effect on November 17th – but due to a mix-up, the media reported that it was effective immediately.
-Thousands of people massed at critical points along the Berlin Wall, demanding that Grepo guards honour the government’s promise and open the gates.
-Uncertain and under pressure, the guards relented and threw open the barriers, allowing thousands of East Germans to stream across the border.
-Some also scaled the wall, an act that weeks before might have got them shot.
-That evening, a few Berliners on both sides of the wall defaced it with graffiti and set upon it with tools, breaking off chunks and dismantling entire sections.
-These images, beamed around the world, were to become symbolic of the fall of Soviet communism.
+Facing a popular revolution, the East German government began to buckle.
+On October 18th Erich Honecker, who had led the Soviet bloc state for more than 18 years, resigned under pressure from his own ministers.
+On November 9th, the government responded to public pressure and announced plans to open up designated checkpoints in Berlin.
+When implemented, any East German wishing to pass through the Berlin Wall would be free to do so.
+This order was scheduled to come into effect on November 17th but due to a communications mixup was reported as being effective immediately.
+Thousands of civilians massed at critical points along the Berlin Wall, demanding that Grepo guards honour the government’s promise and open the gates.
+Uncertain of their orders and under pressure from the crowd, the guards relented and threw open the barriers.
+Thousands of East Germans streamed across the border.
+Others scaled the wall and embraced Berliners from the other side, sitting atop the structure and drinking beer and champagne.

 1. The Berlin Wall was a symbol of Cold War division for more than 25 years.
-In 1987 Ronald Reagan visited Berlin and challenged Soviet leader Mikhael Gorbachev to “tear down this wall”.
+In 1987 Ronald Reagan visited Berlin and famously challenged Mikhail Gorbachev to “tear down this wall”.